sudoswap/lssvm-docs/docs/index.md

 # What Is Sudoswap?

-The sudoswap AMM – or just *sudoswap* for short – is a minimal, gas-efficient automated market maker (AMM) protocol that facilitates NFT-to-token swaps (and vice versa) using customizable bonding curves.
-As of August 2022, sudoswap supports ERC721 NFTs, as well as all ETH and ERC20 tokens.
+The sudoswap AMM – or just *sudoswap* for short – is a minimal, gas-efficient automated market maker (AMM) protocol that facilitates NFT-to-token swaps (and vice versa) using customizable bonding curves. sudoswap supports ERC721 NFTs, as well as all ETH and ERC20 tokens.

 Liquidity providers (LPs) can deposit assets into single-sided buy or sell pools, or into dual-sided trade pools which buy *and* sell NFTs with an optional spread to capture trading fees.